zerotier/ZeroTierOne/tcp-proxy/README.md

 This is the TCP proxy server we run for TCP tunneling from peers behind difficult NATs.
 Regular users won't have much use for this.

+The server now includes integration with Cloud Firewall to dynamically manage UDP ports as clients connect and disconnect.
+For more information, see the [Cloud Firewall Integration](cloud/README.md) documentation.
+Configuration examples for different cloud providers can be found in `conf/local.conf.cloud_examples`.

 ## How to run your own
 Currently you must build it and distribute it to your server manually.